 No matter how well-versed you are in the significant requirements in teaching, it will all be for naught if you don’t have the passion to teach.
 Great teachers are considered such because it’s their passion to touch lives and to make a difference.
 They have the appetite to perform their roles beyond what is expected of them.

 Great teachers have a strong inclination to help students go to school every day, even the most underprivileged ones.
-These teachers are willing to sacrifice their most precious time and offer it to those whom they really care and passionate about – their learners.
+These teachers are willing to sacrifice their most precious time and offer it to those whom they really care and are passionate about – their learners.

 Passionate teachers love to work with their students and help them improve and succeed.
 Their optimum conviction about teaching is considering it as an inspiration and a mission rather than just a self-fulfilling job in the market of professions.